DeRozan puts Raptors on his back, but Cavaliers still thunder to a win

 James, who averaged 37 points in the first two games, was showing more of his superstar talent late as the Cavs wore on the Raps and built a 23-point fourth-quarter lead.
 He’d tally 35 points on this evening.

-Coming into Friday’s game, James was asked if he could possibly play better than he is now.

-“I don’t know,” said the cocky James.
-“We’ll see.
-I’ve been playing at the best for quite a while now.
-Since I was about 16.”
+Instead of keeping it close with the reigning champs to the final buzzer, the Raps let the game spiral out of control as Cleveland’s Kyle Korver hit some daggers, and the Cavs buckled down defensively.

+“They really locked in on us,” said DeRozan.
+“We just couldn’t get nothing to fall, and they turned it up offensively and ran away with it.
+When you see them knocking down their threes, it’s kind of deflating.”

-Instead of keeping it close with the reigning champs to the final buzzer, the Raps let the game spiral completely out of control and fans moped to the exits early as their team was outscored 36-15 in the final stanza.
-It was the first time Toronto had lost three straight since February – before Serge Ibaka and P.J.
-Tucker were traded in to create a more playoff-tailored squad.
+Toronto fans moped to the exits early as their team was outscored 36-17 in the final stanza.
+It was the first time Toronto had lost three straight games since February.

+“Man you’ve got to give them credit.
+They’re a hell of a team,” said DeRozan, who said he thought he could have kept playing without that rest at the start of the fourth.
+“It’s tough.
+We competed for 36 minutes tonight, but them 12 minutes, they ran away with it.
+They’re the champs for a reason.”

+Valanciunas finished with 19, Powell 13 and Ibaka 12.
+The Raps got just nine points from their bench.
+Kyrie Irving and Kevin Love had 16 apiece for Cleveland.

 Game 4 will be played Sunday afternoon in Toronto, with the home team looking down the barrel of elimination.Report Typo/Error